Late-Time Evolution of Magnetized Disks in Tidal Disruption Events: Magnetized TDE Disks

 Additionally, by assuming less stringent detection limits, we can imagine building a low-specificity library of fossil candidates that could be verified through future observations with other instruments.
 Therefore, in \cref{table: fossils}, we present the total number of fossil TDEs and candidates that \textit{ULTRASAT} could detect under different detection thresholds for luminosity evolution.

-\cref{fig: fossils vs age} and \cref{table: fossils} show that for the $3\sigma$ detection threshold with the conservative threshold of $\Delta L=5\%$, the most pessimistic combination of assumptions ($\alpha=0.01$ and a TDE rate from ZTF) predicts the detection of a few fossil TDEs at $\sim 10$ years old, while the most optimistic scenario (with $\alpha=0.1$ and a TDE rate from theory) predicts the detection of $\sim 130$ fossil TDEs.
-For the less conservative threshold of $\Delta L=1\%$, \textit{ULTRASAT} is expected to detect $\sim 70$ fossil TDEs from decades ago in the most pessimistic case (with $\alpha=0.1$ and a TDE rate from ZTF), and up to $\sim 340$ in the most optimistic case (with $\alpha=0.01$ and a TDE rate from theory).
+\cref{fig: fossils vs age} and \cref{table: fossils} show that for the $3\sigma$ detection threshold with the conservative threshold of $\Delta L=5\%$, the most pessimistic combination of assumptions ($\alpha=0.01$ and a TDE rate from ZTF) predicts the detection of a few fossil TDEs at $\sim 10$ years old, while the most optimistic scenario (with $\alpha=0.1$ and a TDE rate from theory) predicts the detection of $\sim 130$75 fossil TDEs.
+For the less conservative threshold of $\Delta L=1\%$, \textit{ULTRASAT} is expected to detect $\sim 70$35 fossil TDEs from decades ago in the most pessimistic case (with $\alpha=0.1$ and a TDE rate from ZTF), and up to $\sim 340$210 in the most optimistic case (with $\alpha=0.01$ and a TDE rate from theory).

 There are qualitative differences between the low photometric stability ($\Delta L=5\%$) case and the high photometric stability ($\Delta L=1\%$) case.
 When $\Delta L$ is large, more fossils are detected as $\alpha$ increases, because the limiting factor for detection is observable time evolution.
 When $\Delta L$ is small, more fossils are detected as $\alpha$ decreases, because here the limiting factor for detection is UV flux.
 In the $\Delta L=5\%$ case, statistical uncertainties are generally unimportant, but they are dominant for $\Delta L = 1\%$.
+Additionally, in all cases, we find that most detectable fossil TDEs originate from low-mass SMBHs, indicating that the limiting factor for detectability is the evolution rate rather than the source luminosity.

 For less stringent detection thresholds ($2\sigma$ and $1\sigma$), we can find larger number of fossil candidates.
 This means that \textit{ULTRASAT} offers a promising opportunity to detect both fossil TDEs and fossil candidates even decades after the peak of the light curve.